NAMI Indiana Mental Health &

 ● ILEA credits for law enforcement

-● CLE/NLS (pending approval) for attorneys & judges
+● CLE/NLS for attorneys & judges

 ● CEUs for certified recovery specialists/community health workers